Stereo Vision IP Core for FPGAs

 - Stereo matching through a variation of the Semi-Global Matching (SGM) algorithm

-- Configurable disparity range form 32 to 256 pixels
+- Configurable disparity range up to 256 pixels

 - Configurable disparity offset